 Campaigning in Wyre Forest

 With extensive experience in business and finance, Mark is championing the cause of the local economy and business in Wyre Forest.
-Mark has been involved in a number of campaigns, including fighting the Labour government's plans to shut Kidderminster's driving test centre.
 But it is the plight of business and commerce that drives Mark’s local agenda and Mark is actively involved with the local business community, seeking ways to improve the local economy.